CPS-IT/project-builder/docs/configuration.md

 Each config file should at least contain the following properties:

-* **`identifier`** describes the project type.
-It is used internally to handle project generation while processing the required build steps.
 * **`name`** is kind of a label for the configured project type.
 It is mainly used for communication with the user, keeping the actual project type internal.
 * **`steps`** defines a list of necessary build steps.
 Those steps are processed